temporalio/temporal/README.md

 ### Run the Samples

-Clone or download samples for [Go](https://github.com/temporalio/samples-go) or [Java](https://github.com/temporalio/samples-java) and try to run them against the local Temporal server.
+Clone or download samples for [Go](https://github.com/temporalio/samples-go) or [Java](https://github.com/temporalio/samples-java) and run them with the local Temporal server.
-We have a number of [HelloWorld type scenarios](https://github.com/temporalio/samples-java#helloworld) available.
+We have a number of [HelloWorld type scenarios](https://github.com/temporalio/samples-java#helloworld) available, as well as more advanced ones.
+Note that the sets of samples are currently different between Go and Java.

 ### Use CLI